markterweele/windows-itpro-docs/windows/deployment/update/update-other-microsoft-products.md

 ---
 title: Update other Microsoft products
-titleSuffix: Windows Update for Business
+titleSuffix: Windows Update client policies
 description: List of other Microsoft products that are updated when install updates for other Microsoft products (allowmuupdateservice) is used. ms.service: windows-client ms.subservice: itpro-updates